zulip/zulip/api_docs/incoming-webhooks-overview.md

 ### stream

-The stream for the integration to send notifications to.
-Can be either the stream ID or the [URL-encoded][url-encoder] stream name.
+The channel for the integration to send notifications to.
+Can be either the channel ID or the [URL-encoded][url-encoder] channel name.
 By default the integration will send direct messages to the bot's owner.

 !!! tip ""

-    A stream ID can be found when [browsing streams][browse-streams] in the web or desktop apps.
+    A channel ID can be found when [browsing channels][browse-channels] in the web or desktop apps.

 ### topic

-The topic in the specified stream for the integration to send notifications to.
+The topic in the specified channel for the integration to send notifications to.
 The topic should also be [URL-encoded][url-encoder].
-By default the integration will have a topic configured for stream messages.
+By default the integration will have a topic configured for channel messages.

 ### only_events, exclude_events